 Maiden Rock lacked road connections to nearby communities for many of its early years, prompting someone to call it “a good place to live but a hard place to get out of.”
 The village got a boost in 1886 when railroad connections to St. Paul and La Crosse were completed, but repeated fire disasters were not helpful; six fires ravaged the community just between March, 1911 and August, 1912.

 This small village knows how to throw a big party, though.
 The town’s centennial festival drew a large crowd, especially for the 55-unit parade.
 The centennial celebration included a beard judging contest with categories including best full beard and best trim.
-The major industry today is the Wisconsin Industrial Sand Company, which has an underground mine where they dig out sand for the oil and gas exploration industries in the Southwest.
+The major industry today is the Wisconsin Industrial Sand Company, which has an underground mine where they dig out sand for the oil and gas exploration industries.

 Maiden Rock Village Park (W3535 Highway 35; 715.448.2205) is a pleasant location for a picnic.